 I spent the next three summers working at The Bridge and learning the fundamentals of cooking.
 Then the summer of 1992 arrived along with my opportunity to get a real job, I was now 16!
 It was in New Baltimore Michigan at the ‘Green Turtle’, a family owned restaurant that served a wide array of dining options that I got my second real job.
 I started out in the dish tank but that didn’t last very long.
 The owners recognized my dedication and hard work, so they actually gave me a shot as a prep cook.
 I took full advantage of this opportunity with the intention of proving to the owners that I was worthy of being a line cook.
 After a few weeks it paid off, I was promoted.
-Now this is like being a freshman in high school and being called up to play varsity ball…it was a big deal to cook on the line with some industry veterans at only sixteen years old.
+Context: if advancing from lot clean up to dish tank was like a world series closeout game, prep to line cook was like pitching a no-no in said game and winning it all!

-The restaurant industry is a hard business and like a lot of folks that work in this sector, I burned out and needed a change.
+The restaurant industry is a hard business, and like a lot of folks that work in this sector, I burned out and needed a change.
 So, I jumped into the fitness industry.
 I had always been pretty athletic and took good care of myself so it seemed like a natural fit, and it was.
 I loved it so much that I started my own personal training business and eventually worked my way up to a Strength and Conditioning Coach for the local Arena Football team.
 Life was great!
-But as I neared my thirties, I decided that I needed to start focusing on what I deemed as a more long-term career field.

 The solution didn’t come to me right away.
 I did the whole ride my bike and get a gym membership thing for a few months, but the results were inconsistent at best.
-I would lose 10 lbs. here, gain 5 lbs. back there, it wasn’t a real change and I needed a real change or else I was repeating my father’s mistakes.
+I would lose 10 lbs. here, gain 5 lbs. back there.
+It wasn’t a real change, and I needed a real change or else I was repeating my father’s mistakes.
 That’s when I discovered a whole food plant-based lifestyle.
-Mind you, I was a chef and I had always prided my chef skills by the wide variety of meat, poultry and seafood dishes that I could prepare.
+Mind you, as a chef I had always prided my skills by the wide variety of meat, poultry and seafood dishes that I could prepare.
 How could I cook without those ‘staples’…where would I get my protein, and how would I get enough B12?
 Learning comes to us in all sorts of forms — mine hit me through a few awakening documentaries which spawned into extensive studying and a new way of living.

-I started out by eliminating dairy and only consuming chicken and pork, no red meat.
-The impact was noticeable in a couple of weeks.
+I started out by eliminating dairy and red meat only consuming chicken and pork.
+The impact was noticeable in just a couple of weeks.
 Inflammation that I didn’t even realize was negatively impacting my body, went away.
 So, I decided to go all in and eliminate all animal products from my diet.
 After a few months it was working, I mean really working!
 I had not consumed a single animal product for 8 months and I now weighed 205 lbs. and I felt better than ever!
 I was riding my mountain bike through trails with some of the best local riders and keeping up!
 My back pain — completely gone and my clothes, well I needed new clothes because nothing fit anymore, they were all too big!

 But the question still remained, was what I was doing from a food perspective actually healthy?
 Or was I robbing my body of essential nutrients?
 I had pretty much known from my own research and quite frankly, how great I felt, that what I was doing was indeed very healthy.
 But the numbers don’t lie.
 So, after one year, I went back in for my annual physical and had my blood work done — a full lab; cholesterol, glucose, everything.
 Not to my surprise, it all checked out!
 Not only did it check out, everything drastically improved.
 I went from all of the aforementioned health issues to all of them no longer even remotely a concern.
 Cholesterol was perfect, even better than perfect.
 Hypertension and diabetes, zero trace!